The interest that a loan accumulates over time. Student loans for law school start accruing interest from the date of disbursement.

 The LRAP agreement stating the terms and length of your LRAP award.
 Typically, LRAP contracts last 12 months.
 However, we occasionally offer contracts that are less than a year.

 A loan repayment plan for which the size of monthly payments is determined by the borrower’s income.
 To be eligible for PAYE, you must be a new borrower as of Oct.
 1, 2007, and must have received a disbursement of a Direct Loan on or after Oct.
 1, 2011.
-PAYE is available only for Stafford, Grad PLUS, and consolidation loans.
+PAYE is available only for Stafford, Grad PLUS, and Consolidation loans.
 Monthly payments are capped at 10% of discretionary income, where discretionary income is defined as the amount of income which exceeds 150% of the poverty line.
 Loan balances are forgiven after 20 years of eligible repayment.
 PAYE is approved for a 12-month period, and you must recertify your PAYE plan annually.

 Federal loan with a 5% interest rate during repayment.
 Students must demonstrate financial need.
 Perkins loans are not eligible for IBR or PSLF unless consolidated with Direct Loans.
 Heartland ECSI is the Perkins loan servicer for UC Berkeley.
 Perkins loans are no longer offered for graduate students.

 Education loans from private lenders to supplement the student and parent education loans offered by the federal government.